Anti-Inflammatory Diet Plan →

 Aside from the chicken, all of the ingredients here are for the chicken marinade, and it couldn’t be any easier to make.

-• olive oil or any neutral flavor oil.
+• Olive oil or neutral oil – Helps the marinade coat the chicken evenly and locks in moisture during cooking.
 Avocado oil is a great substitute.

 Grab a blender or a food processor, because a couple of minutes of blending the ingredients together and the marinade will be ready to use!